yeshaswiniOpsmx/enterprise-argo/README.md

 While installing if u face this error Unable to continue with install: CustomResourceDefinition  "eventsources.argoproj.io"

 Please updated values.yaml with `argo-events.crds.install: false` and perform helm install.

+We need to explictly give list view permissions to serviceaccounts for argo-workflows-server ClusterRole